GOODNIGHT-HYPN0POMP/GOODNIGHT-HYPN0POMP/README.md

 	➳ im scared to interact first a lot,, if we're friends & i don't int first its because im scared NOT BECAUSE I HATE YOU !!!
 	➳ please interact with me... im so lonely... i literally do not have ANYONE i consistently talk to besides my brother ...
 	➳ DONT BE AFRAID TO INT FIRST EVEN IF ITS JUST LIKE A ' HI ' PLEASE !!
+	➳ i might not understand what you're saying sometimes .. i'm kinda mousebrained lwokey .. if my reply doesn't make sense w/ what you said please tell me but also try and simplify it pls ..
 	➳ if yew know my other github account .. no yew don't okay ? okay ... smiles ! if you want me to not do any of these things PLEASEPLSPLSPLSPLS TEL ME!!!!! i don't want 2 make anyone uncomfortable !!

 			NAME ABBREVIATES + MEANINGS !!